qmk/qmk_firmware/docs/pr_checklist.md

     - standard layouts preferred in these keymaps, if possible
 - submitters can have a personal (or bells-and-whistles) keymap showcasing capabilities in the same PR but it shouldn't be embedded in the 'default' keymap
 - submitters can also have a "manufacturer-matching" keymap that mirrors existing functionality of the commercial product, if porting an existing board
 - Do not include VIA json files in the PR.
-These do not belong here, as they are not read from, and belong in the [VIA Keyboard Repo](https://github.com/the-via/keyboards)
+These do not belong in the QMK repository as they are not used by QMK firmware -- they belong in the [VIA Keyboard Repo](https://github.com/the-via/keyboards)

 Also, specific to ChibiOS: